Insights

 What the model said

-For Barber-Grasso, all three components agreed in the same direction.
+For Barber-Grasso, every component agreed in the same direction.
 The ensemble produced a strong Barber lean, well above the book line, by enough to clear the HIGH-confidence threshold.
 The book had Barber at -183 (implied 64.7%).
 Our number was higher than that.
-The pick was sized at half-Kelly off the model probability, with the standard CLV haircut applied per HVP rule 5.
+The pick was sized at half-Kelly off the model probability, with the standard CLV haircut applied per VAR’s validation discipline.

-Three independent components agreeing inside a Bayesian shrinkage layer is normally a strong signal.
-In this case the three components were wrong in correlated ways for the same underlying reason.
+Independent components agreeing inside the ensemble is normally a strong signal.
+In this case the components were wrong in correlated ways for the same underlying reason.

 What we found